 The cruise sector is part of a complex network of suppliers and distribution partners which stretches round the entire world: shipyards, ports and terminals, fuel and food suppliers, waste disposal firms, personnel services, security firms, airlines and hotel companies, incoming agencies, travel companies, travel agents and many others.

 Educating for the Cruise Industry

-For cruises to be exciting, eventful, relaxing and at the same time affordable for the passengers and profitable for the suppliers, a lot of hard work must be done behind the scenes both on board and ashore, even if it may not appear so from the outside.
+For cruises to be exciting, eventful, relaxing and at the same time affordable for the passengers but still profitable for the suppliers, a lot of hard work must be done behind the scenes, both on board and ashore, even if it may not appear so from the outside.